todogroup/osposurvey/2024/README.md

 ## Timeline:

 - ✅ January - March: Call for Sponsors
-- ✅ April - May: Request for Community Feedback, Call for Distribution partners, and Finalize Questionnaire in Multiple Languages
+- ✅ April - May: Request Community Feedback, Call for Distribution Partners, Finalize Questionnaire in Multiple Languages
-- 🕐 June - July 2024: Public Survey and Begin Distribution Campaign
+- ✅ June - August 2024: Public Survey and Distribution Campaign
-- August 2024: Data analysis and presentation of results
+- ✅ August 2024: Data Analysis and Preliminary Results
+- 🕐 September 2024: Preliminary Results presented at OSSummit Europe OSPOCon Keynote.
+Presentation shared in this repo.
+Survey Closes
-- August 2024: Report drafting and production
+- October 2024: Report Drafting and Production
-- September 2024: Publication
+- November 2024: OSPO Survey Results presented at Linux Foundation Member Summit.
+The research final report, as well as its raw data, filtering criteria, and survey reference model is included in this repo.
+Annual OSPO Report is published

 ## 2024 Scope